z669016/adventofcode-2019/README.md

 IMHO all in all quite fancy, and yet simple and straight forward.

+## Day 8
+An '''Image''' has a specific '''Size''', and a number of '''Layer'''s.
+To create an '''Image''' fro the puzzle input, simply split the list of integers into sub-lists based on the size of the image.

+For part 1, just stream over the layers, and find the one with the minimum count for the specified pixel value (0 in my puzzle).
+The '''Layer''' class contains a '''count(int pixelValue)'''  method for that.

+For decoding an image, for each pixel, move down and reduce to the first non-2 value encountered.

 ## intcode
 An '''Address''' class is used to represent a memory address.